SashaPatsel/coding-drills/README.md

 <h1 align="center">💻  Code Drills  💻</h1>

-This repository contains original code drills designed to help people refine their coding skills.
+This repository contains original code drills designed to help people both refine their coding skills and to pick up new ones.

 These drills are also designed to accompany the curriculum of the [Trilogy Ed](https://www.trilogyed.com/) Full-Stack Coding Bootcamp.
+However, users not attending this program may also find value in these exercises.

 <h2 align="center">🗄 Table of Contents 🗄</h2>